Diwali: Politics

 Diwali has increasingly attracted cultural exchanges, becoming occasions for politicians and religious leaders worldwide to meet Hindu or Indian origin citizens, diplomatic staff or neighbours.
 Many participate in other socio-political events as a symbol of support for diversity and inclusiveness.
 The Catholic dicastery Pontifical Council for Interreligious Dialogue, founded as Secretariat for non-Christians by Pope Paul VI, began sending official greetings and the Pope's message to the Hindus on Diwali in the mid-1990s.

 Many governments encourage or sponsor Diwali-related festivities in their territories.
-For example, the Singaporean government, in association with the Hindu Endowment Board of Singapore, organises many cultural events during Diwali every year.
+For example, the Singaporean government, in association with the Hindu Endowments Board of Singapore, organizes many cultural events during Diwali every year.
 National and civic leaders such as the former Prince Charles have attended Diwali celebrations at prominent Hindu temples in the UK, such as the Swaminarayan Temple in Neasden, using the occasion to highlight contributions of the Hindu community to British society.
+Additionally, cities across the UK show support of the celebrations through Diwali lights, decorations, and cultural festivities such as dance performances, food stalls and workshops.
 Since 2009, Diwali has been celebrated every year at 10 Downing Street, the residence of the British Prime Minister.

-Diwali was first celebrated in the White House by George W. Bush in 2003 and its religious and historical significance was officially recognized by the United States Congress in 2007.
+Diwali was first celebrated in the White House by George W. Bush in 2003, and its religious and historical significance was officially recognized by the United States Congress in 2007.
 Barack Obama became the first president to personally attend Diwali at the White House in 2009.
 On the eve of his first visit to India as President of the United States, Obama released an official statement sharing his best wishes with "those celebrating Diwali".

+President Donald J. Trump posted an official statement celebrating Diwali in October 2025.
+A similar message posted online by Trump administration FBI Director Kash Patel was met with a flood of racist and xenophobic invective from Christian nationalists and other MAGA-aligned individuals.

+As of October 2025, Diwali was an official holiday in three U.S. states: California, Connecticut, and Pennsylvania.

 Every year during Diwali, Indian forces approach their Pakistani counterparts at the border bearing gifts of traditional Indian confectionery, a gesture that is returned in kind by the Pakistani soldiers who give Pakistani sweets to the Indian soldiers.

-Issues

-Burn injuries

-The use of fireworks also causes an increase in the number of burn injuries in India during Diwali.
-One particular firework called anar (fountain) has been found to be responsible for 65% of such injuries, with adults being the typical victims.
-Most of the injuries sustained are Group I type burns (minor) requiring only outpatient care.

-Air pollution
+Hazards

 The use of firecrackers on Diwali increases the concentration of dust and pollutants in the air.
 After firing, the fine dust particles get settled on the surrounding surfaces which are packed with chemicals like copper, zinc, sodium, lead, magnesium, cadmium and pollutants like oxides of sulfur and nitrogen.
 These invisible yet harmful particles affect the environment and in turn, put people's health at stake.
+The smoke created by firecrackers lit up on Diwali causes smog which sometimes takes days to clear.